Selwyn House School: History

 Jonathan Kay, who attended the school in the 1980s, describes the student body as being predominantly white and anglophone when he was a student there with only three students of Asian descent in his grade.
 He also mentions the constant racial bullying of his French Canadian classmate and notes that it was more difficult back then to be a francophone than a Jewish or visible minority student.
 French has gradually been introduced to the school curriculum, and since 1999, elementary school students now spend 80 percent of the time learning in French from Kindergarten to Grade 2, and 50 percent from Grade 3 to 6.
 According to Kay, the school no longer resembles the one he attended and is now fully bilingual and racially diverse.

 In January 2009, Hal Hannaford took over as the school's new headmaster after having previously served as the longtime headmaster of Royal St. George's College in Toronto.
 In Winter 2010, Selwyn House completed renovations of the aging Macaulay Building.

 In June 2020, Hannaford retired and was replaced by Mike Downey, who previously served as a teacher, a coach and most recently, the head of senior school at Selwyn House.

+In 2021, the school became fully independent by no longer taking provincial grants, expanding the application process to more students, including those from French elementary schools.
+Applicants for admissions and current students do not need a Certificate of English Eligibility, required by the Quebec government for students to attend English schools that receive provincial grants.
+In 2022, the school announced that it would begin a Pre-University year (Grade 12), which started in September 2023.